DayZ-Mirrors/dayzdockerserver/files/mods/3115714092/README.md

 * `cfgspawnabletypes.xml` - Common to all maps.
 * `events.xml` - Common to all maps.
 * `types.xml` - Common to all maps.

+The `start.sh` script is for doing extra stuff, but programatically.
+See the comments within it for details.